PUEBLO, Colo. (KKTV) - UPDATE 12/4/19:

 "As long as we're able to get an impartial jury here, then this is where it'll be, and at this point, I really hope that happens because if we had to start over again somewhere else that setback would be devastating," Saxton said back in June.

 Lucas was arrested in December 2017 while in jail on an unrelated robbery charge.
 Lucas pleaded not guilty to first-degree murder in August 2018.
 Lucas' mother pleaded guilty to her role in the same robbery.

 "Sara Lucas being a presence in this case in nothing new," said prosecutor Michelle Chostner.

-Defense attorneys believed it was necessary to have an expert evaluate the new evidence.
-The judge granted a continuance and rescheduled the trial, as well as waived Lucas' right to speedy trial.
+Defense attorneys believed it was necessary to have an expert evaluate the new evidence found over the summer.
+The judge granted a continuance and rescheduled the trial, as well as waived Lucas' right to a speedy trial.